Novel treatment shows promise against rare cancer in kids, researchers say

 It’s too soon to call it a cure for neuroblastoma, a nerve tissue cancer that often starts in infancy in the adrenal glands near the kidneys in the abdomen.

-Standard treatment can be intense, involving chemotherapy, surgery and radiation, depending on the cancer’s stage and other factors.
+A standard treatment can be intense, involving chemotherapy, surgery, and radiation, depending on the cancer’s stage and other factors.
 The children in the study had cancers that had come back or were particularly hard to treat.

 Eleven children were alive when the three-year study ended, including some who only partially responded to treatment and got repeat doses of the modified cells.